jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 #### USA Arrivals, Heathrow Punctuality
 ![USA Arrivals](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/USA%20Map%20%2B%20Tooltip.png)

-Here we can see the few arrival airports (a consequency of the longhaul nature of the flights to the USA) and the punctulaity details at Heathrow
+Here we can see the few arrival airports (a consequence of the long haul nature of the flights to the USA) and the punctuality details at Heathrow

 #### USA Arrivals, Competition and Punctuality Distribution
 ![USA Arrivals Competition](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/USA%20Competition%20%2BPunctuality.png)

-The level of competetion between the airlines can be seen here along with the Punctuality Distribution of all arrivals from the USA.
+The level of competition between the airlines can be seen here along with the Punctuality Distribution of all arrivals from the USA.
 British Airways also tends to be an outlier in terms of punctuality for the most popular routes from the USA as can be seen in the example tooltip.

 This information can be contrasted against flight arrivals from Germany.
-The shorthaul nature of the flights from Germany allow for more point to point travel and whilst there is a similar level of comptetion between airlines these are largely kept on different routes.
+The shorthaul nature of the flights from Germany allow for more point to point travel and whilst there is a similar level of competition between airlines these are largely kept on different routes.

 #### Germany Arrivals, Route Information
 ![Germany Arrivals Map](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/Germany%20Map%20%2B%20Tooltip.png)